sravani-jakkula/GDP-Project/README2.md

 ### My Profile
 In my profile field, user should be able to edit his/her information if needs to make any chnages.
 Have to add edit button and my asset component need to be added where user can track his asset request and list of assets assigned to him.

+### working on Asset table
+I resolved that issue the date is successfully working there is no more issues with the asset table and the user dashboard is done need to add few more fields in it